kevva/broccoli-myth/README.md

 ### myth(tree)

-Initialize a new rework with the given string of regular CSS.
+Initialize a new myth with the given string of regular CSS.

 ## License